DCourtel/ChessboardControl/README.md

 The control displays a set of chess pieces and allows to move these pieces in respect of chess rules.
 It can show available moves once a piece has been selected.
 Take a look at the «Chessboard Tester» project to have an idea of how to use the control.

+* 03/22/21: Fixed a bug where the En_Passant flag may not be reset.
+Add a method to convert a SAN string to a ChessMove object.
 * 03/14/21: Fixed a bug where GetMoveValidity was throwing an exception when the move was illegal.
 * 02/23/21: Set the GetMoveValidity method to always update the ToSAN property to the full notation (with disambiguation character if needed).
 * 02/21/21: Various bug fix.
 Add a button to load a FEN string onto Chessboard Tester.